A day in the life of a social media strategist can be hectic.

 - Rival IQ’s Social Post reports: You can see which of your posts have received the most engagement across six social networks, and then if you’re a Buffer or HootSuite user, you can re-publish those posts directly from Rival IQ.

-- Any one of our recommended Social Media Management tools listed in this review, luckily they’re organized by our rating, their pros and cons, and your team size and budget, this way you can save time picking your platform.
+- Any one of our recommended Social Media Management tools listed in this review: They’re organized by our rating, pros and cons, and your team size and budget to help you save time picking your platform.

 Step 4: Build Your Audience

 Building your audience is both your first step when establishing a new social media presence, as well as an ongoing part of your social media strategy.
 You could be creating and publishing great content, but without an audience, it’s like cutting down a tree in a distant forest.

 Determining how many followers is enough depends on your company, your market, and the social network you’re using.
 A good place to start when determining social audience size goals is building a competitive landscape in Rival IQ.
 A competitive landscape will give you insight into the average audience size for each channel and the rate at which your competitors are growing their audience.